Transfinite Daugavet property: Characterisations of the transfinite Daugavet properties

 holds for every $\alpha<\kappa$. \item[(iii)] for every family $\{y_\alpha\colon\alpha<\kappa\}\subseteq S_X$ and every finite convex combination of slices $C$ of $B_X$ we can find $x\in C$ such that

 holds for every $\alpha<\kappa$. \end{itemize} \end{proposition}

 Let us rewrite the above two characterisations using nets.

 \begin{corollary} Let $X$ be a Banach space.
-Then \begin{enumerate} \item $X$ has the $\kappa$-Daugavet property if, and only if, for every family $\{y_\alpha\colon\alpha<\kappa\}\subseteq S_X$ and every $x_0\in B_X$ there exists a net $\{x_i\}_{i\in I}$ of points of $B_X$ weakly converging to $x_0$ such that $\limsup\limits_{i\in I} \Vert y_\alpha+x_i\Vert=2$ holds for every $\alpha<\kappa$. \item $X$ has the $\kappa$-perfect Daugavet property if, and only if, for every family $\{y_\alpha\colon\alpha<\kappa\}\subseteq S_X$ and every $x_0\in B_X$ there exists a net $\{x_i\}_{i\in I}$ of points of $B_X$ weakly converging to $x_0$ such that $\Vert y_\alpha+x_i\Vert=2$ holds for every $\alpha<\kappa$ and every $i\in I$ \end{enumerate} \end{corollary}
+Then \begin{enumerate} \item $X$ has the $\kappa$-Daugavet property if, and only if, for every family $\{y_\alpha\colon\alpha<\kappa\}\subseteq S_X$ and every $x_0\in B_X$ there exists a net $\{x_i\}_{i\in I}$ of points of $B_X$ weakly converging to $x_0$ such that $\limsup\limits_{i\in I} \,\inf\limits_{\alpha<\kappa} \Vert y_\alpha+x_i\Vert=2$ holds for every $\alpha<\kappa$. \item $X$ has the $\kappa$-perfect Daugavet property if, and only if, for every family $\{y_\alpha\colon\alpha<\kappa\}\subseteq S_X$ and every $x_0\in B_X$ there exists a net $\{x_i\}_{i\in I}$ of points of $B_X$ weakly converging to $x_0$ such that $\Vert y_\alpha+x_i\Vert=2$ holds for every $\alpha<\kappa$ and every $i\in I$ \end{enumerate} \end{corollary}

 We conclude the section by exhibiting characterisations of the Daugavet and the perfect Daugavet properties which avoid the use of slices and will be used in the proof of Proposition~\ref{prop:hereaiidealargeDauga}.
+The proof follows similar lines to the analogous characterisation for the regular Daugavet property (c.f.\ e.g.\ \cite[Lemma 3.1.9]{kmrzw25}).

 \begin{proposition} Let $X$ be a Banach space.
 Then: \begin{enumerate} \item $X$ has the $\kappa$-Daugavet property if, and only if, for every family $\{y_\alpha\colon\alpha<\kappa\}\subseteq S_X$ and every $\varepsilon>0$ the following condition holds